qsu5/hw1fall17/README.md

 As we'll see later, this is the first step to TDD or test-driven
 development: write the tests before you write the code, watch the test fail, fill in the code and save the code file, then watch the test pass!
-Before running autotest, you must first download some gems as follows:
+Before running `autotest`, you must first download some gems as follows:

 `gem install rspec-autotest`

 `gem install autotest-standalone`

+Note: You will need to run `autotest` in a separate terminal window.
+To terminate autotest, enter CTRL-C twice in rapic succession.

+Here are the specifications for the functions you will need to implement for this assignment:

 # 1. Arrays, Hashes, and Enumerables